-As I live in Texas, I do not have any Espelette peppers, so I have substituted roasted Jalapeno pepper.
-The Scoville heat scale for both the Espelette and Jalapeno peppers are roughly around 4000 SHU, it’s a good substitute.
-If you have access to Espelette peppers, by all means, use them for your Basque Piperade.
+I live in Texas, unfortunately, I rarely have Espelette peppers in my grocery store.
+Therefore, I have substituted roasted Jalapeno pepper.
+The Scoville heat scale for both the Espelette and Jalapeno peppers is roughly around 4000 SHU.
+As a result, this makes the jalapeño a great substitute for the Espelette pepper.
+However, if you can get Espelette peppers, by all means, use them.

 This is my Basque Piperade recipe: